Russia's war on Ukraine latest: Russia launches major missile attack | Politics

 * Reuters could not verify the accounts. * Yevgeny Prigozhin, founder of Russia's Wagner mercenary group, boasted of his forces' prowess on Saturday amid a simmering rivalry with the defence ministry over who should get credit for leading Russia's assault on Soledar.

-ARMS * Prime Minister Rishi Sunak outlined Britain's ambition to send some of its main battle tanks to Ukraine along with additional artillery support during a phone call on Saturday with Zelenskiy, Sunak's office said.
+ARMS * Prime Minister Rishi Sunak indicated on Saturday that Britain would send Ukraine some of its main battle tanks along with additional artillery support, drawing swift reproach from the Russian Embassy in London.

 * France hopes to deliver "AMX 10-RC" light combat tanks to Ukraine in two months, armed forces minister Sebastien Lecornu said on Friday.
 DIPLOMACY